remotemobprogramming/remotemobprogramming.github.io/typist.md

 Move your hands away from mouse and keyboard.
 Meditate to the blinking of your cursor.
 Cherish this moment.
+You can ask them: "what should I do next?" but it's probably better not simply wait instead.
 Fight the urge to "help" them by joining in the discussion, or even worse, doing stuff proactively.
 If you really want to join the discussion, trigger a handover to the next typist.